 In late March and early April of 2016, David and several professional friends were invited to spend a few days in Bolivia to celebrate the 50th anniversary of the Universidad Católica Boliviana.
 David presented talks in Santa Cruz and in Tarija.
 He spent time with students and professionals who work on water-related projects in Bolivia.
 It was the trip of a lifetime.

-Now, near the end of 2016, it’s once again time to be settled for a bit.
+Near the end of 2016, it was once again time to be settled for a bit.
 David rented a duplex in Carson City and the durable goods were retrieved from storage.
-His things are being placed in his home as he continues to work on project work.
-Eventually, those things which are absolutely necessary or are absolutely loved will be retained; everything else can go to someone who needs it.
+He continues to live there and work in the west and other places.

 Where the path of life leads next is not clear.
 But, the truth is there is only here and only now.
 So, what is to be will be revealed when the time is right.

 1I think this was a horrible name change, because the acronym is now MUST, which sounds to me like a horny elephant.
 Just sayin’…